In this article:

 If you have complications or unusual patterns with your epilepsy, you could be asked to undergo a medical exam.
 Again, this will be so insurers can get a better understanding of your health.

 If a medical exam is needed it will be arranged and paid for by the insurer.
+If you're unable to provide further medical evidence then your application won't be able to continue as the insurer won't have the information they need to underwrite your policy.

 What if I am diagnosed with epilepsy during the policy term?